 (f) recommend the approval of the draft land use scheme for public participation in terms of the relevant legislation and this By-law.

-(3) The Council must approve the draft land use scheme and authorise the public participation thereof in terms of this By-law and the relevant legislation referred to in section 15.
+(3) An approval by the Council of the draft land use scheme and the public participation thereof must be in terms of this By-law and the relevant legislation referred to in section 15.

 Public participation